-We have all had inflammation in our bodies, from a bruise to a torn muscle, tendon or ligament.
-It is this same inflammation, but in a low constant form that we now know causes a myriad of degenerative diseases including dementia, Alzheimer’s, arthritis, osteoporosis and even cancer.
-To combat chronic inflammation we must nutriate our cells to an optimum level.
-At the same time we need to consume a variety of the very best foods to fight inflammation and the aging process.
-Here are the 10 best foods to accomplish this task for our bodies:
+We have all had inflammation in our bodies, from a bruise to a torn muscle, tendon, or ligament.
+It is this same inflammation, but in a low constant form that we now know causes a myriad of degenerative diseases including dementia, Alzheimer’s, arthritis, osteoporosis, and even cancer.
+To combat chronic inflammation we must nutrient our cells to an optimum level.
+At the same time, we need to consume a variety of the very best foods to reduce inflammation and the aging process.
+Here are the 9 best foods to accomplish this task for our bodies:

 Dark, leafy green vegetables

-Dark, leafy greens like kale, spinach, swiss chard are rich in antioxidents.
-These vegetables also provide some of our daily requirements for vitamins A, C, and K, which protect our bodies from oxidative stress caused by free-radical damage — the same process that speeds of aging and disease processes.
+Dark, leafy greens like kale, spinach, swiss chard are rich in antioxidants.
+These vegetables also provide some of our daily requirements for vitamins A, C, and K. These are some of the most important vitamins to protect our bodies from oxidative stress.
+Free-radical damage — the same process that speeds up aging and disease processes.

 Foods that increase your good bacteria ( ie. Try sauerkraut, kimchi, kombucha, yogurt, kefir)

 A very large portion (80% actually) of your immune system actually lives within your gut and is run by bacterial organisms

 We should have 80% of good and 20% of bad bacteria in our gut but most people have the reverse.
 The probiotic foods plus taking a good pharmaceutical grade probiotics will help your body reverse this.
 Also, you will feel so much happier, as most of the serotonin your body makes lives in your gut.